The medium of instruction for classroom teaching (in all forms) at HKBU is English, except for those courses that are granted exemption.

 Choices of Major Programme

 For details of Major Programme assignment, please visit Faculty website at http://buarts.hkbu.edu.hk/arts334/en/content.php?page_id=22&menu_id=3

 The Faculty of Arts uses a broad-based admissions system for five Major programmes, giving students more flexibility in choosing their Majors.
 Under the broad-based admissions system, students will spend their first year of study exploring different Arts disciplines.
 Then, towards the end of their first year, they will choose the Major they would like to study.
 The broad-based admissions system consists of the following Major programmes: (1) Chinese Language and Literature, (2) Creative and Professional Writing, (3) English Language and Literature, (4) Humanities, and (5) Translation.

 (1) Chinese Language and Literature

-The Programme is committed to providing students with a thorough training in Chinese language, literature, and culture.
+The Major is committed to providing students with a thorough training in Chinese language, literature, and culture.
 The acquisition of knowledge and skills of basic research and training in critical thinking enable students to achieve their academic goals, personal growth, and their commitment to lifelong learning and preparation for future careers.
 This serves the University’s common goal of “Whole Person Education”, and empowers students to contribute to both the local and international communities.